-The main rule is that pigs must be identified on their holding of birth as soon as possible and in any case before they leave the holding of birth.
-The animals must be identified either with an ear tag or a readable tattoo showing the identification code of the holding of birth.
-The ear tag or tattoo may also show an individual number.
-Pigs moved from the holding of birth directly to the slaughterhouse may alternatively be identified with a tattoo ('slap mark') showing the keeper's supplier number at the slaughterhouse.
+Pigs must be identified on their holding of birth within 9 months after birth and in any case before they leave the holding of birth.
+The animals must be identified with an approved ear tag showing the registration number of the holding of birth.
+The ear tag may also show an individual number.
+By February 2023 tattoos are not approved/used as an official means of identification for pigs.
+However, on a private basis pigs are commonly tattooed with a 'slap mark' showing the keeper's supplier number at the slaughterhouse before they are sent to slaughter.